 The Utah Foundation has released a series of Significant Statistics on the relative importance of housing affordability among Utah voters, noting the steep increases in housing prices and rental prices.

 Why are we seeing these increases?
-The Utah Foundation has looked whether it might be due in part to any influx of Californians.
-That does not seem to be the answer.
-When looking at Utah’s larger metropolitan areas, the rate of people moving in is actually down.
-However, the increase in demand is actually due in part to fewer residents than normal leaving – particularly in the Salt Lake area – thus pushing up housing costs and rent.
+The Utah Foundation has looked at whether it might be due to an influx of Californians.
+That does not seem to be the whole answer.
+When looking at Utah’s larger metropolitan areas, the recent rate of people moving in is actually down.
+The recent increase in demand is actually due in part to fewer residents than normal leaving – particularly in the Salt Lake area – thus pushing up housing costs and rent.

 Some have put the blame for the increase on California, claiming that residents of its large urban areas are now freed through the increase in remote work and are looking to move to other areas with a lower cost of living such as Idaho and Utah – thereby increasing housing demand and prices.
 However, an analysis of USPS change-of-address data indicates that Nevada, Arizona and New Mexico are the top states for inbound migration in the region.
 An analysis of data from the moving-company United indicates Oregon, Idaho and Arizona were the stop target states in the region.
 On the other hand, another moving-company, Atlas, includes Utah along with Idaho and Nevada as the primary targets for western states.